tldr-pages/tldr/pages/linux/urpme.md

 `sudo urpme --auto-orphans`

-- Uninstall a package and its dependecies:
+- Uninstall a package and its dependencies:

 `sudo urpme --auto-orphans {{package}}`